Minor Learning by doing: Consulting to Social Entrepreneurs

 Block, P. 2000.
 Flawless Consulting: A Guide to Getting your Expertise Used.
 New York: Pfeiffer.
 (Available online)

-A reading list will be developed based upon the need in the actual projects (and provided on Blackboard).
+A reading list will be developed based upon the need in the actual projects (and provided on Canvas).

 Method of examination